 3 credits (PREREQUISITE: Departmental Permission) This course offers students the opportunity to expand their comprehension of leadership and what it means to be a leader and mentor within education.
 This course will provide in-depth knowledge and understanding of leadership and advocacy within early childhood education and beyond.
 The goal of this course is to encourage individual leadership development and to support and nurture each student in developing and achieving their personal leadership goals.
-(Sp)
+This course is designed to meet the Connecticut Director's Credential Category of Leadership (Sp)